jessegmeyerlab/proteomics-tutorial/manuscript.md

 Electrospray stability tends to worsen over time as columns wear, as well as when measuring samples with residual contaminants, such as salts or detergents.
 You will notice spray instabilities either in the total ion chromatogram (TIC) as thin spikes with short periods of no measured signal or if you install cameras at your ESI source.
 Suboptimal spray conditions will usually result in droplets forming on the emitter, being released into the mass spectrometer (also referred to as "spitting").
-Real-time quality control software (listed in the table below) can help you identify instrument issues right away.
+Real-time quality control software (listed in tables 13-5 and 13-6 below) can help you identify instrument issues right away.

-#### Data Quality Control

-Apart from instrument performance, any kind of data analysis should have proper quality control in place to identify problematic measurements and to exclude them if necessary.
-It is recommended to develop a standardized system for data quality control early on and to keep this consistent over time.
-Adding indexed retention time (iRT) peptides can help identify and correct gradient and retention time inconsistencies between samples at the data analysis stage.
-Decoy searches help monitor and control the false-discovery rate.
-Including common contaminants, such as keratins, in the FASTA files used for searches can help identify sample preparation issues.
-Other parameters to check in your analysis are the consistency of the number of peptide-spectrum matches, identified peptides and proteins over all samples of your study, as well as your coefficients of variation between your replicates.
-Before and after data normalization (if normalization is performed) it is good to compare the median intensities of all measurements to identify potential measurement or normalization issues.
-Precursor charge distributions, missed cleavage numbers, peak width, as well as the number of points per peak are additional parameters that can be checked.
-In case you are analyzing different conditions, you can perform hierarchical clustering or a principal component analysis to check if your samples cluster as expected.

-#### Quality Control Software

-##### Raw file and real-time analysis
+Table 13-5 Quality Control Software for raw file and real-time analysis:

 |    Name    |         Supported instrument vendors        |            Website/Download           |            publication            |           Note               |
 |:----------:|:-------------------------------------------:|:-------------------------------------:|:---------------------------------:|:----------------------------:|